isc-projects/kea/doc/guide/dhcp4-srv.rst

 see :ref:`dhcp4-option-spaces`.
 The next line specifies the format in which the data will be entered; use of CSV (comma-separated values) is recommended.
 The sixth line gives the actual value to be sent to clients.
-Data are specified as normal text, with values separated by commas if more than one value is allowed.
+The data parameter is specified as normal text, with values separated by commas if more than one value is allowed.

 Options can also be configured as hexadecimal values.
 If ``csv-format``